 Learning French as a Foreign Language

 The Institut français (IF) is a network represented in 161 countries.
-Under the aegis of the French Foreign Affairs Ministry, IF basic mission is to disseminate and teach the French language.
+Under the aegis of the French Foreign Affairs Ministry, IF primary mission is to disseminate and teach the French language.

-The Alliance Française (AF) is today the largest cultural and associative network in the world, with 850 centres in 137 countries on the five continents.
-Every year 500,000 people of all ages go there to learn French or take part in cultural activities in French at AF centres.
+The Alliance Française (AF) is today the most far-reaching cultural and associative network in the world, with 850 centers in 137 countries on the five continents.
+Every year 500,000 people of all ages go there to learn French or take part in cultural activities in French at AF centers.

 French Dialects and Creole around the world